w3c/sdw-sosa-ssn/ssn/rdf/ontology/extensions/README.md

-# Extention modules of the Semantic Sensor Network Ontology
+# Extension modules of the Semantic Sensor Network Ontology

 This folder contains the Extension modules of the RDF representation of the **2024 Edition** of the **Semantic Sensor Network Ontology** (SSN).